Skip to Content

 Once you are on your full ethnicity result page, there is a message that will tell you whether your results are up-to-date:

 The more complete the data included in the reference population datasets, the better ethnicity results can be provided by Ancestry DNA.
-As of the first part of 2023, Ancestry DNA results are calculated using 68,714 reference samples and these are compared with more than 1800 regions and DNA Communities from around the world.
+As of July 2024, Ancestry DNA results are calculated using more than 116,800 reference samples and these are compared with more than 3000 regions and DNA Communities from around the world.

 This information usually includes how many regions they currently test for, and how many reference samples are in their database.
 Reference samples are part of what they use to determine which regions are shown in your DNA, so it’s neat to see how many samples they have.